The Power of Social Connections: Relationships and Brain Health

 2. Reducing stress: Strong social support systems help buffer against the negative effects of stress, which is linked to age-related decline in cognition.
 As people who care about each other share their worries and joys, they create an environment where everyone feels heard and understood, which ultimately lowers stress levels.

-3. Promoting positive lifestyle choices: Friends often encourage each other to adopt healthier habits, such as regular exercise or maintaining a balanced diet, which contributes significantly to preserving .
+3. Promoting positive lifestyle choices: Friends often encourage each other to adopt healthier habits, such as regular exercise or maintaining a balanced , which contributes significantly to preserving cognitive health.

 The power of social connections plays a vital role in maintaining cognitive function throughout life’s journey.